It's a Dirty Business

 EDM (Event Duration Monitoring) data and Consented Discharges to Controlled Waters with Conditions from Environment Agency & Data Map Wales, and Scottish Water

-Experimental derived data from Thames Water API, Some data may be missing or inaccurate.
-This uses Environment Agency rainfall data from the real-time data API (Beta) - Rainfall data is delayed by up to two days.
+Uses Environment Agency rainfall data from the real-time data API (Beta) - Rainfall data is delayed by up to two days.

 This website is intended to provide an accurate representation of the Environment Agency data.
 The data is hard to use, and thus some errors may have been made.
 If you find something that is incorrect, please raise an issue at the GitHub issues page and we'll endeavour to fix it quickly.